ravn/java8-presentation/MarkdownPresenter-master/presentation.md

     (int a, int b, int c) -> a + b + c

-Zero or more comma separated variable definitions in parenthesis, `->` and an expression to be evaluated.
+Again: Zero or more comma separated variable definitions in parenthesis, `->` and an expression to be evaluated.
+Compiler deduces return type from invocation context.

 !